Jodosoft/Libraries/README.md

     <td>Maintainability</td>
     <td>
       <p>
-        This project adheres to the <a href="https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/">.NET design guidelines</a> for ease of use, consistency and maintainability.</p>
+        This project adheres to the <a href="https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/">Framework Design Guidelines</a> to ensure ease of use and consistency with the .NET API.</p>
         <p>
-        <a href="https://docs.microsoft.com/en-us/visualstudio/code-quality/roslyn-analyzers-overview?view=vs-2022">Rosyln analysers</a> are used with maximum severity to ensure the code base stays conformant.
+        <a href="https://docs.microsoft.com/en-us/visualstudio/code-quality/roslyn-analyzers-overview?view=vs-2022">Rosyln analysers</a> are used with maximum rule-severity to ensure the code base stays conformant.
 Rules are only suppressed in exceptional circumstances, and suppression tags always include a justification message.
       </p>
       <p>Static analysis tools such as <a href="https://sonarcloud.io/summary/overall?id=JosephJShort_Jodo">SonarCloud</a> and <a href="https://www.codefactor.io/repository/github/josephjshort/jodo/overview/main">CodeFactor</a> are used to further ensure that the code remains maintainable.
       <p>